EviLuci/Budget-Management/README.md

 # GoogleSheetScripts

-Some utility functions i used in my google sheet
+Some utility functions i use in my google sheet